What Is Fertility Surgery

 If you’re considering any kind of surgery, you likely feel confused, anxious, or even afraid.
 When it comes to fertility surgery, it’s common to have a heightened sense of all of these feelings—and you’re likely here to absorb as much reliable information as you can about what you can expect from your surgery.

-Choosing to have children is an extremely personal and emotional journey, and if you’ve recently discovered that you may need fertility surgery to make it possible to have a healthy pregnancy, you deserve answers to all of your questions and the best, personalized treatment plan from a team of experts.
+Choosing to have children is an extremely personal and emotional journey, and if you’ve recently discovered that you may need fertility surgery to make it possible to have a healthy pregnancy or healthy reproductive system, you deserve answers to all of your questions and the best, personalized treatment plan from a team of experts.

 In this guide, we’ll walk through the questions our patients ask first, how to vet your providers as you proceed with surgery, and what you can expect every step of the way.